pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 You can consider your effort today as a success!

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": ["raises-exception"]}

-## TODO: double check this is the right code from activity 2 - there are clear errors that i just fixed. but it needs to actually run

 ```python
 # Note that this code has no checks or tests in the functions provided.
 You will need to add them to make the code run.